despedite/sunbreeze-gms/README.md

 # Sunbreeze
-An RPG and visual novel tech demo heavily inspired on the on the Animal Crossing franchise).
+An RPG tech demo heavily inspired on the on the Animal Crossing franchise.
 Previously intended to be a fangame, the project has been cancelled, and it now serves as a (somewhat incomplete) pixel-art visual novel and top-down game engine.

 Written in Gamemaker Studio 2 using GML.
 No binaries are available - feel free to compile it if you have the engine.